'Skin is a terrain': Nigerian-American artist Toyin Ojih Odutola on drawing intricate portraits of black life

 When I think about the surface of skin I think about the work of multimedia artist Roni Horn, who uses water as a metaphor for a surface that's ambiguous and ever-changing.
 I think about skin in a very similar light.
 Skin is a terrain.
 It's a landscape that you project meanings onto.
 It has its own history.

-When I look at black skin, I think of it as a mercurial sufrface -- a terrain, a construct, a projection, but also a place where so much beauty and positivity proliferates.
+When I look at black skin, I think of it as a mercurial surface -- a terrain, a construct, a projection, but also a place where so much beauty and positivity proliferates.
 It includes so much and it holds so much.

 Following the death of George Floyd, there's been so much conversation about black trauma, depictions of black people in the media and how those images are circulated.
 How do you think art can play a role at this time?